-While it is a fact that Cornelius did receive a “baptism” of the Holy Spirit (Acts 10:45; 11:15-16), the key to understanding why Holy Spirit baptism is not being replicated today is to be found in discovering the purpose behind the particular events of Acts 10.
+While it is a fact that Cornelius did receive a baptism of the Holy Spirit (Acts 10:45; 11:15-16), the key to understanding why Holy Spirit baptism is not being replicated today is to be found in discovering the purpose behind the events of Acts 10.

-Let me begin by saying there is no reason to deny that Cornelius and his kinsmen actually were given a “baptism” of the Holy Spirit, as some have done (in over-reacting to certain denominational claims).
+Let me begin by saying there is no reason to deny that Cornelius and his kinsmen actually were given a baptism of the Holy Spirit, as some have done.
+Such is an over-reaction to certain denominational claims.
 The facts are too clear in this case.

 The final demonstration of “Holy Spirit baptism” occurred when Peter and his Jewish brothers visited the family of Cornelius in the city of Caesarea (Acts 10).
-The Spirit of God was “poured out” (10:45) on Cornielius, his family, and near friends at that time.
+The Spirit of God was “poured out” (Acts 10:45) on Cornelius, his family, and near friends at that time.

-Later, as Peter defended their acceptance of the Gentiles (to the Jewish church) he identified the Caesarean experience with the events that occurred “at the beginning” (i.e., on Pentecost).
-He further tied the circumstance to John’s prophecy of a “baptism” in the Spirit; he even called it a “like gift” (Acts 11:15-17).
+He connected the Caesarean experience with the events that occurred “at the beginning” (i.e., on Pentecost).
+He further tied the circumstance to John’s prophecy of a “baptism” in the Spirit.
+He even called it a “like gift” (Acts 11:15-17).

 What Was Purpose of Holy Spirit Baptism?